Tap signs you observe. Two or more may indicate a Spiritual Emergency.

 Do not dismiss spiritual content.
 Proceed to protocol.

-Often mislabeled as:
+Often referred to as:

 What Do I Do?